BEAST-Fitting/beast/docs/workflow.rst

 variable in `beast_settings.txt`

 1. ast_source_density_table is set to `filebase_sourceden_map.hd5`:
-   For each source density or background bin, randomly place the SEDs within pixels of that bin.
-Repeat for each of the bins.
+   The source density or background image is split into bins, and for each bin, all selected SEDs are randomly replicated within pixels of that bin.
+These bins are determined by the beast_settings parameters, and can have linear (default) or log spacing, where the user can determine the number or width of the bins (set using sd_binmode, sd_binwidth and sd_Nbins in beast_settings).
+This same binning scheme is used later to split the catalogs (next step).

 2. ast_source_density_table = None:
    Randomly choose a star from the photometry catalog, and place the